Holland Heineken House

 The Holland Heineken House is a temporary meeting place for supporters, athletes and other followers at the Summer Olympics and Winter Olympics.
-There has been a Holland Heineken House at all the Olympic Games since 1992 in Barcelona, organized by Heineken and NOC*NSF.
+There has been a Holland Heineken House at all the Olympic Games since 1992 in Barcelona until 2020, organized by Heineken and NOC*NSF.
+Due to changes in Dutch Olympic Team policy towards alcohol, the official name is now TeamNL House.

 The name Holland Heineken House was chosen due to the alliteration and for the international appearance, despite the incorrect naming of the country involved.
 Created with the purpose of having a place for Dutch athletes to meet fans, it was later expanded into a meeting place for supporters as well as a base of operations for NOC*NSF, companies and the media.